 Is revision rhinoplasty right for me?

 Every rhinoplasty is a careful balance between facial harmony and nasal functionality.
 If you’ve had one or more previous rhinoplasty procedures, the existence of scar tissue may be a limiting factor in what corrections are possible.
-Beverly Hills revision rhinoplasty often requires the insertion of cartilage from other areas to repair earlier work.
+Beverly Hills corrective nose surgery often requires the insertion of cartilage from other areas to repair earlier work.
 Deviation of the nasal septum or other cartilage deficiencies will require adding new material.

 What does a revision rhinoplasty entail?